 What is Phylloxera?

-Phylloxera (Daktulsphaira vitifoliae) is an aphid-like insect which is native to eastern North America.
-In America there is a winged form of Phylloxera, but this form has been rarely observed in Australia and appears to be sterile.
+The Grape phylloxera (Daktulsphaira vitifoliae) is an insect which is native to eastern North America.
+In America there is a winged form of phylloxera, but this form has been rarely observed in Australia and appears to be sterile.

 Eggs (figure 2), which have hatched during spring into nymphs, develop as crawlers (figure 3) through several stages and may be found in the canopy.

-Following several crawler stages from 5 to 8 weeks to adulthood, they lay eggs of up to 200 eggs per cycle, and are capable of between four to seven cycles per season.
-This depends on the nutrition and environmental conditions available.
+Following several crawler stages from 5 to 8 weeks to adulthood, they lay eggs of up to 200 eggs per cycle, and are capable of between five to nine overlapping cycles per season.
+This depends on the nutrition and environmental conditions available as well as the virulence of the phylloxera strain.
 Small numbers survive over winter by sheltering underground on vine roots and occasionally under the bark at the base of the vine.

 Below are examples of wingless adults (figure 4) and winged adults (figure 5).